Duplicate content SEO: How to deal with it

 There are so many reasons as to why your content could lose visibility in Google.
 A technical SEO error, a failure to appease the notorious Google algorithm.
 But one of the most common reasons that we lose visibility is because of duplicate content or cannibalisation.

 For those of you that have come here from YouTube for my Duplicate Content Flowchart, you can get it here:

 In this article I’ll look at:

 And in a future episode, I’ll dive into ‘Contextual Optimisation‘ my tried-and-tested three-step approach to prevent duplicate content!

-It occurs where you have content that is similarly themed and you haven’t made it explicitly clear to Google which piece you need to rank.
+Duplicate content occurs when you have multiple bits of content that are similarly themed and haven’t made it explicitly clear to Google which piece you want to rank.